-Behaviour issues being mislabelled due to poor diagnosis of sleep apnea, study shows
+Behaviour issues being mislabelled due to sleep apnea

 Up to 15 per cent of children have sleep disordered breathing (SDB), including obstructive sleep apnea (OSA) , yet up to 90 per cent are undiagnosed, with researchers from the American Osteopathic Association cautioning that SBD can impair brain development, cause cognitive delay, and present as behavioural problems.

 The wrongly attributed behaviour issues are of concern to the research recently published in the Journal of the American Osteopathic Association, with researchers commenting that children experiencing SDB and OSA are “grossly underdiagnosed”.

 Sleep apnea and related conditions can cause lasting damage to brain development during crucial years, researchers said.
 As a result, children with undiagnosed SDB have been reported to use health care 226 per cent more than the general population.

 Symptoms of OSA and SDB are all too often misattributed to psychological or emotional issues, said study co-author Dr John White, adding that “Children who have behavior problems or are suspected to have ADHD might actually be suffering from a chronic lack of restorative sleep.”

 Researchers explained that neurocognitive development, cellular regeneration, and tissue and bone growth all occur during the deep sleep stage.
 However, when breathing is obstructed in the upper airway, the brain switches back from deep to light sleep in order to resume normal breathing – barring the mind and body from critical restorative processes.